When did you first start writing?

 What is your writing process?

-I listen to music, and when an emotion grips me, I write the characters and the story that I imagine that absolutely compels me to write.
+I listen to music and, when an emotion grips me, I write the characters and the story that I’m absolutely compelled to write.
 With TAKE A CHANCE (the working title of a new book) it’s been a bit of do-wop and Motown and SHE WILL BE LOVED by Maroon 5.